-The Company from time to time in the ordinary course of its business enters into contractual arrangements with third parties that include indemnification obligations.
-Under these contractual arrangements, the Company has agreed to defend, indemnify and hold the third party harmless from and against certain losses.
+The Company from time to time in the ordinary course of its business enters into contractual arrangements with third parties under which the Company has agreed to defend, indemnify and hold the third party harmless from and against certain losses.
 These arrangements may limit the time within which an indemnification claim can be made, the type of the claim and the total amount that the Company can be required to pay in connection with the indemnification obligation.
 In addition, the Company has entered into indemnification agreements with its directors and officers, and the Company's bylaws contain indemnification obligations in favor of the Company's directors, officers and agents.
-It is not possible to determine or reasonably estimate the maximum potential amount of future payments under these indemnification obligations due to the varying terms of such obligations, the history of prior indemnification claims and the unique facts and circumstances involved in each particular contractual arrangement and in each potential future claim for indemnification.
-The Company has not had any requests for indemnification under these arrangements.
-The Company has not recorded any liabilities for these indemnification arrangements on the Company's condensed consolidated balance sheet as of March 27, 2004.
+It is not possible to determine or reasonably estimate the maximum potential amount of future payments under these indemnification obligations due to the varying terms of such obligations, the history of prior indemnification.
+The Company has not had any claims for indemnification under these arrangements, nor has it had a history of indemnifying third parties.
+The Company has not recorded any liabilities for these indemnification arrangements in the Company's condensed consolidated balance sheet as of June 26, 2004.